 A papule is an area of abnormal skin tissue that is less than 1 centimeter around.
 A papule has distinct borders, and it can appear in a variety of shapes.
 Papules are often called skin lesions, which are essentially changes in the color or texture of your skin.
-Oftentimes, papules cluster together to form a rash.
+Sometimes, papules cluster together to form a rash.

 In most cases, papules are not serious and can be relieved with home treatments.
 However, if the papules appear soon after you start a new medication, consult your doctor immediately.
-Also, if you suspect the papule is from a tick bite, you may want to consult your doctor, as ticks can carry Lyme disease.

 - latex and rubber

 - chemicals and dyes on clothing

 Chickenpox is a highly contagious disease that develops after an individual is infected with the varicella-zoster virus.
 Chickenpox can create an extremely itchy rash of papules on the skin.
 The papules will have different appearances throughout the body.